How to Read A Sectional Chart: An Easy to Understand Guide

 CTAF

-The dark blue circle with a ‘C’ means that the airport uses the Common Traffic Advisory Frequency (CTAF), which allows passing pilots to self-announce their location and intention.
 This implies that, although the airport has a control tower, it only operates part-time.
 Moreover, the frequency that drone pilots need to monitor to hear self-announcing pilots is 118.2 MHz.

-ASOS frequency
+ASOS Frequency

 The symbol indicates that the airport’s ASOS frequency is 118.725.
-ASOS stands for Automated Surface Observing System, a fairly basic but robust system automatically reports weather info such as barometric pressure, wind speed and direction, visibility, and precipitation.
+ASOS stands for Automated Surface Observing System, a fairly basic but robust system that automatically reports weather info such as barometric pressure, wind speed and direction, visibility, and precipitation.

-UNICOM frequency
+UNICOM Frequency

 As we’ve mentioned, the control tower of this airport only operates part-time, thus the need to have CTAF.
 When the tower is active, however, it uses the UNICOM frequency of 122.95.
 When scanning for communications, it would be best to monitor both the airport’s UNICOM and CTAF channels.